What cell phone companies are doing to restore service in Puerto Rico

 Cell phone companies are sending emergency equipment and engineering crews by planes and barges to the island to address the crisis.

-AT&T (T, Tech30) has sent four chartered planes with with supplies, restoration team personnel and dozens of generators to the island, with more flights and barges expected in the near future.
+AT&T (T, Tech30) has sent four chartered planes with supplies, restoration team personnel and dozens of generators to the island, with more flights and barges expected in the near future.

 Jeff Kobs, a spokesman for AT&T, says the company also "plans to deploy a number of portable temporary cell sites."